larrygamboa/professional-readme-generator/test-README.md

   - [Questions](#Questions)

   ## Description
-  This is a project description.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+  This is the project description.
+Lorem ipsum dolor sit amet.

   ## Installation
-  These are the required steps for installation.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+  These are the steps required for installation.
+Lorem ipsum dolor sit amet.

   ## Usage
-  These are the instructions to use for the project.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+  These are the instructions to use the project.
+Lorem ipsum dolor sit amet.

   ## Contributors
   qwerty12345

   ## Tests
-  These are the instructions for running tests.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+  These are the instructions for testing.
+Lorem ipsum dolor sit amet.

   ## License
-  Mozilla Public License 2.0
+  MIT license

   ## Questions
   For any questions, please contact me with the information below: